Ram-Lakshaman: too much or not too much?

 Of Gender and Order of Birth:

 Siblings of the same gender generally develop a closer relationship with each other as compared to siblings of the opposite gender.
-The reason is that dyadic relationships of homogenous gender customarily foster openness and support.
-Moreover, female children contrastive to male children were found to have lower levels of loneliness given that they had siblings of the same gender.
+The reason is that dyadic relationships of homogeneous gender customarily foster openness and support.
+Moreover, female children in contrast to male children were found to have lower levels of loneliness given that they had siblings of the same gender.
 Sisters are more caring and amicable than brothers, while the latter have a more protective nature towards the former.

 Research suggests that children born first in order of birth, having sisters enjoy increased life satisfaction and decreased feelings of loneliness.
 This is in contradiction to female siblings, born first in order, having brothers.
 Moreover, brothers irrespective of their birth order are less likely to encourage intimacy and emotional support.
 With respect to younger siblings, they are subject to more emotional love and intimacy as compared to their older counterparts.
 While they also admire their elder ones, elder siblings develop feelings of envy and hostility due to lack of support during their growth years.